hakerg/Midi-to-FamiTracker-converter/README.md

 # How to use it?
 First copy bass.dll and bassmidi.dll into executable directory.
 ```
-./MidiToFamiTrackerConverter.exe <midi_file> [<txt_file>]
+./MidiToFamiTrackerConverter.exe <midi_file_1> <midi_file_2> ...
 ```
-If txt_file is not specified, the output path will be the same as midi file but with changed extension.
+The output path will be the same as midi file but with changed extension.